 These levels are not used for licensing but can help you plan your scope of services.

 Note: Subcontractors working under a licensed contractor do not require a separate landscaping license.
-However, they must still follow safety and labor laws.
+However, they must still follow safety and labor laws, especially when providing lawn care services Wilmington DE.

 (b) Pest control services